Molecular Biology and Biochemistry

 Investigators in the Intramural Research Program (IRP) who are engaged in wide-ranging research problems, sharing their core expertise in molecular biology and biochemistry to further the understanding of the basic biological mechanisms required for development of therapies and approaches to combat disease.

-To learn more about the IRP researchers engaged in molecular biology and biochemistry, visit the Molecular Biology/Biochemistry Interest Group.
+To learn more about the IRP researchers engaged in molecular biology and biochemistry, visit any of the interest groups focused on Molecular Biology and Biochemistry.